Jemoka/blag/content/posts/KBhresearch_index.md

 <h1 style="display:inline-block"> 👋 Howdy, I'm Houjun Liu! </h1>

-I'm a first-year undergraduate student in the Computer Science Department at [Stanford University](https://www.stanford.edu/), advised by Dr. [Mykel Kochenderfer](https://mykel.kochenderfer.com/).
+I'm a first-year undergraduate student in the Computer Science Department at [Stanford University](https://www.stanford.edu/), advised by Prof. [Mykel Kochenderfer](https://mykel.kochenderfer.com/).
 Welcome to my academic homepage!
 This is my little homestead on the internet about my academic interests.
 If you want to know more about the rest of my life, feel free to [visit my website](https://www.jemoka.com/)!

 <div style="background-color: #f0f0f0; padding: 1px 10px; border-radius: 5px; margin-top: 20px">
 <div style="margin: 10px 0">